open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 ## What is a Resource?

 A Planet resource is any material that has been uploaded into the digital library.
 There are many types of resources.
 PLANET can accommodate PDFs (books), MP3s (audio), MP4s (videos), HTML5 applications (interactive content), and just about any other format.
 Resources can be viewed in the library .
-The make of the the library can vary from Communities to Community and from Nation to Nation.
+The make of the library can vary from Communities to Community and from Nation to Nation.
 Resources may also be stored in a variety of languages, including (but not limited to) English, Kiswahili, French, Spanish, Arabic, and Somali.

 ## What is a Collection?